NY, US · AI law tracker

 What are the key dates for A519?

-No fixed deadline — the bill is currently in committee and not yet enacted.
+No fixed deadline — currently in Assembly Committee.
 Primary source →

 What is the current status of A519?